 Gas rc airplanes will bring you lots of fun and excitement but do be aware that they are a few steps up from simple electric powered rc airplanes, both in terms of learning and cost.

-So even if you're only slightly thinking about getting into this exciting sector of the hobby, why not try and contact your local club, pop along to their flying field and chat to some pilots to see how it's done.
+So if you're a true motor-head and need the noise and smell of internal combustion power to keep you happy, why not try and contact your local club, pop along to their flying field and chat to some pilots to see how it's done.

 You might also like to read about...

 Gas vs. electric rc flying.

 RTF rc planes.